valkey-io/valkey-doc/commands/cluster-slot-stats.md

 `CLUSTER SLOT-STATS` returns an array of slot usage statistics for slots assigned to the current shard.
 The command is suitable for Valkey Cluster users aiming to assess general slot usage trends, identify hot / cold slots, migrate slots for a balanced cluster workload, and / or re-write application logic to better utilize slots.

-As of now, the following metrics are supported:
+The following statistics are supported:
 * `key-count` - Number of keys residing in a given slot.
 * `cpu-usec` - Amount of cpu time (in micro-seconds) spent on a given slot.
 * `network-bytes-in` - Amount of network ingress (in bytes) received for given slot.
 * `network-bytes-out` - Amount of network egress (in bytes) sent out for given slot.

-## Supported arguments
+## Supported filtering and ordering arguments
-There exist two mutually exclusive arguments, namely;
+There exist two mutually exclusive arguments for controlling the output, namely;

 ### SLOTSRANGE
 Returns slot statistics based on the slots range provided.
 The range is inclusive.